|Sheila E is the third album by Sheila E., and her last until 2013’s Icon to feature Prince input.

 Sessions and compiling

 The tracks containing Prince input were recorded between December 1985 and September 1986.
 Love On A Blue Train was recorded in November 1985, Sunset Sound in Hollywood, California, with Boy’s Club following in March 1986, and Pride And The Passion following in May.
-One Day (I’m Gonna Make You Mine) and Koo Koo were recorded in September 1986, at Prince’s Galpin Blvd Home Studio, Chanhassen, MN, USA.
+One Day (I’m Gonna Make You Mine) and Koo Koo were recorded in September 1986, at Prince’s Galpin Blvd Home Studio, Chanhassen, Minnesota.

 Prince also offered the song Love And Sex for the album, but it was not included on the final release.